 Sing for Hope sets up hundreds of public pianos in New York throughout the year and then donates them to public schools, as well as various kinds of other art and music to community spaces.
 The Port Authority didn’t acknowledge the piano initially, but today volunteers play it on Wednesdays and Fridays during commute times, and anyone can sign up to be a volunteer.

-“The whole point of bringing this piano here is to bring light and joy and music to a space that we all know but may not particularly love,” Mr. Untermyer explained to 6sqft.
+“The whole point of bringing this piano here is to bring light and joy and music to a space that we all know but may not particularly love,” Mr. Untermyer explained.
 “We’re trying to make it more and more of a New York institution.”

 A few years ago, Donald Gould, who was homeless at the time, became famous when a video of him playing a public piano in Sarasota, Florida went viral.
 Public art has long been applauded as a democratic way of bringing communities together, as well as a standard and inclusive means of revitalizing dead urban spaces.